-3.22 Monthly data is based on the results of survey weeks which fell entirely or mainly within the reporting month.
-As such, for the March 2009 to February 2010 period, monthly outputs were based on the following periods (week numbers shown are weeks of the year).
+3.23 Monthly data is based on the results of survey weeks which fell entirely or mainly within the reporting month.
+As such, monthly outputs for the first two years of surveying were based on the following periods (week numbers shown are weeks of the year).